Support for Community Groups

 Volunteering Grant Scheme

 South Oxfordshire District Council has launched a new Volunteering Grant Scheme to support some of the costs of volunteering, which may include transport, insurance, refreshments and training costs.
 This scheme is open to small voluntary, community and social enterprise groups operating in South Oxfordshire and the volunteering activities must specifically benefit South Oxfordshire residents.
 Eligible organisations can apply for a grant from £250 to a maximum of £750.
-The scheme is now open and closes January 2019.
 For more information, visit http://www.southoxon.gov.uk/services-and-advice/community-advice-and-support/grants-and-community-loans/volunteering-grant-schem.

 Trust for Oxfordshire’s Environment (TOE) – Main Grant Scheme: